-The Centre for Global Workforce Strategy will carry out multidisciplinary research on issues surrounding effective work force management strategies.
-It will initially consolidate the activities of three ongoing multinational research projects.
-The first project, The Cultural Intelligence Project, involves participants from 12 countries in defining, developing, and validating an instrument to measure Cultural Intelligence - the measure of an individual's ability to interact effectively with the cultural aspects of an environment.
-It is a key competency requirement for the management of cultural diversity.
-The second project is Canadian participation in Cranet (the Cranfield Network on Comparative Human Resource Management).
-Established in 1989, Cranet is an expanding group of top business schools and academic institutions collaborating to provide unique and rigorous data on human resource management practices across the world.
-Researchers carry out a regular international survey of organizational policies and practices and provide benchmarks for a systematic comparative analysis of trends in HRM policies and practices.
-Cranet is a unique resource for researchers, management practitioners, and policy makers, seeking an up-to-date overview of HR management's ever-changing global face.
-The third project involves the study of bicultural individuals in organizations.
-Given the changing patterns in the world's workforce it is increasingly possible that more employees and managers will be bicultural.
+- (1) The Cultural Intelligence Project, involves participants from 12 countries in defining, developing, and validating an instrument to measure cultural intelligence-the measure of an individual's ability to interact effectively with the cultural aspects of an environment. - (2) Cranet (Cranfield Network on Comparative Human Resource Management).
+Established in 1989, Cranet is an expanding group of top business schools and academic institutions collaborating to provide unique and rigorous data on human resource management (HRM) practices across the world.
+Researchers carry out a regular international survey of organizational policies and practices and provide benchmarks for a systematic comparative analysis of trends in HRM policies and practices. - (3) Bicultural individuals in organizations.
+Given the changing patterns in the world's workforce, it is increasingly possible that more employees and managers will be bicultural.
 Bicultural individuals have a dual pattern of identification with different cultures.
 The ability of biculturals to operate within more than one culture as a native raises a number of interesting and important questions for global workforce management.
+Since its founding, the Centre has deepened involvement in these projects but has also been involved in other research cross-cultural management, international human resource management and broader management and HR issues in diverse workplaces.